How Traffic Filtering Can Secure your PC from Cyber Threats

 There’s also another way you can filter your Internet traffic that’s focused on proactive cyber security.
 Because we believe that you shouldn’t wait for something bad to happen to improve your online safety.
 This is our specialty, so let me share how we do it.
 We built Heimdal™ Threat Prevention to focus on constantly changing threats.
 So behind it, there’s a massive amount of intelligence about cybercriminal infrastructure:

 - The servers they use;

 - The websites they use to spread malware.

 This infrastructure is costly to build and maintain and it’s their best asset that helps them grow their reach.
 So attackers do their best to grow it and keep it away from law enforcement and cyber security companies.
 What we do is gather this data about malicious web locations and filter your every web request through it (it = our secure DNS – Domain Name System).
 If the website you’re asking for or something on it (such as a banner) connects to malicious servers/domains/websites, we’ll block it.
 Heimdal™ Threat Prevention can detect and stop cyberattacks in various stages, to keep your data safe from harm:

 - It will block incoming data transfers that carry malware or exploit kits;

 - It will stop the payload or encryption key from reaching your PC by blocking communication between your PC and cybercriminal infrastructure;

 - It will protect your data (credit card info, PC info, email addresses, etc.) from being harvested and sent to the servers controlled by the attackers.

 It may sound simple, but there’s a lot happening in the background.
 And our intelligence database just grows by the day, as cybercriminals move to close some domains/servers and put up others.
-You should really check out the Thor Foresight page on our website for more specific details.
+You should really check out our Heimdal™ Threat Prevention page for more specific details.
 You may be surprised you’ve been missing such an important element of your cyber protection.